- This page deals with discrimination by education providers and in exams.

-Unless and until Northern Irish law is amended, perhaps the strongest potential argument to overcome the problem is that the EU Framework Employment Directive requires a claim to be available in respect of discriminatory competence standards in the case of professional or trade exams, and perhaps university or FE exams which have professional relevance.
+Another potential argument is that the EU Framework Employment Directive requires a claim to be available in respect of discriminatory competence standards in the case of professional or trade exams, and perhaps in the case of university or FE exams which have professional relevance.

 This is especially so as Article 2(1) of the Northern Ireland Protocol to the Withdrawal Agreement requires Northern Ireland to comply with the Framework Employment Directive even after Brexit.
 What effect this should have on court decisions is unclear.